SecurityWorks/ockam/examples/app/portals/README.md

 # Step-by-Step: How an End-to-End Encrypted Portal is established

-1. You start Portals app for the first time on your computer.
-The app asks you to Enroll with Ockam Orchestrator.
-When you click the `Enroll...` button it starts the OAuth 2.0 Authorization Code Flow with PKCE with `https://account.ockam.io`.
-You signup / login with your github username or email address.
-When the OAuth flow completes the app receives an `access_token`, it then use that access token to query your account information.
-You may receive an email to verify your email address, the app waits for confirmation that the email is verified before proceeding.
+1. On first launch, the Portals app, asks you to Enroll with Ockam Orchestrator.
+You click the Enroll button and it starts the `OAuth 2.0 Authorization Code Flow with PKCE` with `https://account.ockam.io`.
+You then signup / login with your github username or email address.
+When the OAuth flow completes, the app receives an `access_token`.
+It then use that token to query your account information from `https://account.ockam.io`.

-2. We then generate an Ockam [Identity](https://docs.ockam.io/reference/protocols/identities#identities) for you in a [Vault](https://docs.ockam.io/reference/protocols/keys) that is stored on disk.
+1. The app then generates an Ockam [Identity](https://docs.ockam.io/reference/protocols/identities#identities) for you with its secret keys in an Ockam [Vault](https://docs.ockam.io/reference/protocols/keys) stored on disk.
+Ockam Identities are cryptographically verifiable digital identities.
+Each Identity maintains one or more secret keys and has a unique Ockam Identifier.
+It's possible to use [Vaults](https://docs.ockam.io/reference/protocols/keys) that store secret keys in Apple Keychain, Secure Enclave, Yubikey, 1Password etc. If you're interested in that, please [tell us](https://discord.ockam.io) about it so we know which ones to prioritize in our plans.
+Vaults are pluggable and really simple to build.
+Our [AWS KMS vault](https://github.com/build-trust/ockam/tree/develop/implementations/rust/ockam/ockam_vault_aws) is a good starting to explore how to write one.
+Consider contributing a vault implementation.

-3. The app has compiletime hardcoded information about the [routo](https://docs.ockam.io/reference/protocols/routing) to Ockam Orchestrator's Controller and its Ockam [Identifier](https://docs.ockam.io/reference/protocols/identities#identities).
-The app established
+1. Next, the app establishes a mutually authenticated [Secure Channel](https://docs.ockam.io/reference/protocols/secure-channels) with Ockam Orchestrator's Controller.
+At compiletime, the Portals app, was hardcoded with the [route](https://docs.ockam.io/reference/protocols/routing) to the Controller and its Ockam [Identifier](https://docs.ockam.io/reference/protocols/identities#identities).

+# Contributor Sponsorship Matching Program